 Explore it on Goodreads or Amazon.

-Other books by this author include A Demon and His Witch
+Other books by this author which I have reviewed include A Demon and His Witch

 First in the Freakn’ Shifters erotic paranormal romance series based in Toronto, Canada, and revolving around Naomi and her brothers.
 The couple focus is on Naomi, Ethan, and Javier.